-Attribute Туре Description id string; required Unique ID of the bid request, provided by the exchange. imp object array; required Array of Imp objects (Section 3.2.2) representing the impressions offered.
-At least 1 Imp object is required. site object; recommended Details via a Site object (Section 3.2.8) about the publisher's website.
-Only applicable and recommended for websites. app object; recommended Details via an App object (Section 3.2.9) about the publisher's app (i.e., non-browser applications).
-Only applicable and recommended for apps. device object; recommended Details via a Device object (Section 3.2.13) about the user's device to which the impression will be delivered. user object; recommended Details via a User object (Section 3.2.15) about the human user of the device; the advertising audience. test integer; default 0 Indicator of test mode in which auctions are not billable, where 0 = live mode, 1 = test mode. at integer; default 2 Auction type, where 1 = First Price, 2 = Second Price Plus.
-Exchange-specific auction types can be defined using values greater than 500. tmax integer Maximum time in milliseconds to submit a bid to avoid timeout.
-This value is commonly communicated offline. wseat string array Whitelist of buyer seats (e.g., advertisers, agencies) allowed to bid on this impression.
+Attribute Туре Description id string; required Unique ID of the bid request, provided by the exchange. imp object array; required Array of $Imp$ objects (Section 3.2.4) representing the impressions offered.
+At least 1 $Imp$ object is required. site object; recommended Details via a Site object (Section 3.2.13) about the publisher's website.
+Only applicable and recommended for websites. арр object; recommended Details via an App object (Section 3.2.14) about the publisher's app (i.e., non-browser applications).
+Only applicable and recommended for apps. device object; recommended Details via a Device object (Section 3.2.18) about the user's device to which the impression will be delivered. user object; recommended Details via a User object (Section 3.2.20) about the human user of the device; the advertising audience. test integer; default 0 Indicator of test mode in which auctions are not billable, where 0 = live mode, 1 = test mode. at integer; default 2 Auction type, where 1 = First Price, 2 = Second Price Plus.
+Exchange-specific auction types can be defined using values greater than 500. tmax integer Maximum time in milliseconds the exchange allows for bids to be received including Internet latency to avoid timeout.
+This value supersedes any a priori guidance from the exchange. wseat string array White list of buyer seats (e.g., advertisers, agencies) allowed to bid on this impression.
 IDs of seats and knowledge of the buyer's customers to which they refer must be coordinated between bidders and the exchange a priori .
+At most, only one of wseat and bseat should be used in the same request.
+Omission of both implies no seat restrictions.

-Omission implies no seat restrictions. allimps integer; default 0 Flag to indicate if Exchange can verify that the impressions offered represent all of the impressions available in context (e.g., all on the web page, all video spots such as pre/mid/post roll) to support road-blocking.
+bseat string array Block list of buyer seats (e.g., advertisers, agencies) restricted from bidding on this impression.
+IDs of seats and knowledge of the buyer's customers to which they refer must be coordinated between bidders and the exchange a priori .
+At most, only one of wseat and bseat should be used in the same request.
+Omission of both implies no seat restrictions. allimps integer; default 0 Flag to indicate if Exchange can verify that the impressions offered represent all of the impressions available in context (e.g., all on the web page, all video spots such as pre/mid/post roll) to support road-blocking.
 0 = no or unknown, 1 = yes, the impressions offered represent all that are available. cur string array Array of allowed currencies for bids on this bid request using ISO-4217 alpha codes.
-Recommended only if the exchange accepts multiple currencies.

-bcat string array Blocked advertiser categories using the IAB content categories.
-Refer to List 5.1. badv string array Block list of advertisers by their domains (e.g., "ford.com"). bapp string array Block list of applications by their platform-specific exchange-independent application identifiers.
+Recommended only if the exchange accepts multiple currencies. wlang string array White list of languages for creatives using ISO-639-1-alpha-2.
+Omission implies no specific restrictions, but buyers would be advised to consider language attribute in the Device and/or Content objects if available. bcat string array Blocked advertiser categories using the IAB content categories.
+Refer to List 5.1. badv string array Block list of advertisers by their domains (e.g., "ford.com"). bapp string array Block list of applications by their platform-specific exchange- independent application identifiers.
 On Android, these should be bundle or package names (e.g., com.foo.mygame).
-On iOS, these are numeric IDs. regs object A Regs object (Section 3.2.18) that specifies any industry, legal, or governmental regulations in force for this request. ext object Placeholder for exchange-specific extensions to OpenRTB.
+On iOS, these are numeric IDs. source object A Sorce object (Section 3.2.2) that provides data about the inventory source and which entity makes the final decision. regs object A Regs object (Section 3.2.3) that specifies any industry, legal, or governmental regulations in force for this request. ext object Placeholder for exchange-specific extensions to OpenRTB.